 When you are living on an island, at the beginning you’ll be really excited to visit every spot and after a few months, you will have visited quite everything, north, south, small islands around… Here, the island of New Caledonia is only 7000 sqm.
-And if you want to visit close islands like Tahiti of Fiji, the flights tickets are really expensive.
+And if you want to visit close islands like Tahiti, Fiji or New Zealand the flight tickets are really expensive.

-You will probably miss the entertainments of a big city!
+You will probably miss the entertainment of a big city!

 If you have always lived in big cities like me (Paris, Los Angeles, Bordeaux…) you will quickly miss the entertainments!
-Restaurants, coffees, bars, cinema, big shops or cultural events…!
-Of course, it depends on the islands and the cities you will live, but in most of them, there are only a few restaurants and bars, so you will miss the diversity and often go to the same ones!
+Restaurants, coffees, bars, cinemas, big shops or cultural events…!
+Of course, it depends on the islands and the cities you will live in, but in most of them, there are only a few restaurants and bars, so you will miss the diversity and often go to the same ones!